uphold/docs/_transparency.md

 }
 </code></pre>

-The examples above are nearly identical from one another due to the simplicity of the use case it elucidates.
+The examples above are nearly identical to one another due to the simplicity of the use case it elucidates.
 Consider however that when operating normally it is likely that a series of changes to our liabilities will be aggregated and accounted for in a single change to our assets in order to restore balance to the reserve.

 ### Withdrawal of Bitcoin